Why Do People Think Lock Stitch Vs Blind Stitch Is Kinda Same While Both Are Totally Different?

 Meanwhile,

 A blind stitch look is all about subtlety.
 It’s meant to be nearly invisible from the front.
 It is ideal for hemming skirts, trousers, and delicate fabrics where you don’t want the stitches to show.
+The folded technique makes it perfect for that.

 Purpose (Strength vs. Invisibility)